 Fiscal policy is the use of government spending and taxation to influence the economy.
-Fiscal policy can be used to stabilise the economy in the short run, or to achieve long-term economic goals.
+Fiscal policy can be used to stabilize the economy in the short run, or to achieve long-term economic goals.
 The main types of fiscal policy are expansionary fiscal policy, which is used to boost economic growth, and contractionary fiscal policy, which is used to slow down economic growth.

 There are two main types of fiscal policy: expansionary fiscal policy and contractionary fiscal policy.
-Expansionary fiscal policy is used to boost economic growth, and is usually achieved through increased government spending or lower taxes.
-Contractionary fiscal policy is used to slow down economic growth, and is usually achieved through reduced government spending or higher taxes.
+Expansionary fiscal policy is used to boost economic growth and is usually achieved through increased government spending or lower taxes.
+Contractionary fiscal policy is used to slow down economic growth and is usually achieved through reduced government spending or higher taxes.

 Fiscal policy is used by governments to influence the level of economic activity in the economy.
 Fiscal policy is usually used in conjunction with monetary policy, which is the use of interest rates and other monetary tools to influence the economy.
 Fiscal policy can be used to achieve a variety of economic goals, such as full employment, price stability, or economic growth.

 Fiscal policy has a number of advantages.
 It can be used to stabilize the economy in the short run, and to achieve long-term economic goals.
 Fiscal policy is also relatively easy to implement, and it can be quickly adjusted to respond to changing economic conditions.
 However, fiscal policy also has a number of disadvantages.
 It can be difficult to target specific economic goals through fiscal policy, and it can take a long time for the effects to be felt.
 Fiscal policy can also be inflationary, and it can lead to higher government debt levels.